What is Express Entry (EE)?

 - Number of candidates that will get an ITA; and

-- If it applies, which specific immigration program(s) will be included in the draw.
+- If applicable, which specific immigration program(s) will be included in the draw.